Access the Clusters

 Submit Jobs to the Scheduler

-We use schedulers to submit jobs to the compute nodes.
+We use a scheduler called "Slurm" to submit jobs to the compute nodes.

 Here is a pdf from the Slurm folks giving you similar commands in several schedulers